lenajaeger9/DigitalImageAnalysis_FinalTask/README.md

 Especially compared to QGIS, the possibilities of creating nice and maybe eye-catching maps are very limited with SAGA.
 Yet, as the main aim of an analysis like the present is to conduct a methodological sound analysis with meaningful results, this is rather a small issue.
 It could be also considered switching to other software for visualization if needed.

 ***
+## Conclusion
+This project showed that in the time between 2000 and 2019, glaciated areas experienced a clear decline.
+At the same time, glacial lakes increased in size and number.
+The vicinity to the Karakoram Range, an area with mixed and not fully explained changes in glacier area, and the lack of scientific work in the region, more research is needed to further understand the development in the Ladakh Range.
+Conducting a change detection delivered valuable insights.
+In the future, the use of more Landsat scenes or generally more data is highly recommended, as well as the integration of climate data to link observed changes with climatic factors.

+***
 ## Literature